 If you’re looking for a small Audi SUV, you’ve come to the right place.
 Innovative engineering, plush interiors and plenty of high tech features are just a few trademarks that we have come to expect from the highly-regarded German manufacturer.

 If you’re interested in something a little grander, our Audi Q3 vs Q5 comparison is a great insight into Audi’s premium SUV range.
 Fancy broadening your vehicle search?
 Our Audi Q3 alternatives post offers a wide range of similar small SUVs.
-You can also check out our Audi Q2 review and Audi Q3 Sportback review for a deeper understanding of both of these excellent models.
+We've focused on the Q3 Estate is this comparison but you can read about the Q3 Sportback in more depth if you like.

 Audi Q2 vs Q3